Torrefaction is a process, which uses heat, in a low oxygen

 torrefaction processing plants, on a global basis, in conjunction with key strategic

-ATP also intends to become involved in the planting and
+ATP has also become involved in the planting and

 harvesting of high-density bio-crops, which can be treated by its

 torrefaction process.
-ATP's process can also produce a biochar, for soil enhancement purposes, and a
+ATP's process also produces various types of biochar, for soil enhancement purposes, and a

-cooking fuel for the Third-World, which can reduce de-forestation
+cooking fuel for the Third-World, which can reduce global de-forestation

 ATP is very grateful for the support it has received from various federal and state agencies, as well as private sector organizations.
 We have had strong interest from many would-be customers from the US's forestry, pellet and electric utility sector, as well as from all over the world, as our process is seen to be among the most cost-effective.